-- A. As provided in Code of Civil Procedure section 372, a GAL shall be appointed for a minor, incompetent person, or a person for whom a conservator has been appointed. - B. Parties must include a reference to any case involving the minor child, the minor child's parents, or the minor child's legal guardian and specifically the proposed GAL's role in any other matters on the Application and Order for Appointment of Guardian Ad Litem of Minor Family Law (JC Form #FL-935).
-Failure to provide this required information may result in later removal of the GAL at the court's discretion. - C. If the application for appointment of GAL is set for hearing and a custody order is in effect, the proposed GAL shall bring a copy of the most recent custody order to the hearing, if available.
-(Adopted 1/1/2024)
+A. As provided in Code of Civil Procedure section 372, a GAL shall be appointed for a minor, incompetent person, or a person for whom a conservator has been appointed.

+B. Parties must include a reference to any case involving the minor child, the minor child's parents, or the minor child's legal guardian and specifically the proposed GAL's role in any other matters on the Application for Appointment of Guardian Ad Litem of Minor - Civil and Family Law (JC Form #CIV-010/FL-935).
+Failure to provide this required information may result in later removal of the GAL at the court's discretion.
+Guardian Ad Litem applications must include the Attachment to JC Form #CIV-010/FL-935 (SDSC Form #ADM-430) stating whether: a) the minor is the subject of a juvenile dependency proceeding; b) the minor is the subject of a probate guardianship; and c) the proposed guardian is also asserting individual claims or defenses in the proceeding.
+Parties must also submit a proposed Order Appointing Guardian Ad Litem- Civil and Family (JC Form #CIV-011/FL-936).

+C. If the application for appointment of GAL is set for hearing and a custody order is in effect, the proposed GAL shall bring a copy of the most recent custody order to the hearing, if available.
+(Adopted 1/1/2024; Rev. 1/1/2025)